Publius Servilius Vatia Isauricus: Later career

-By now, Vatia Isauricus was considered one of the leading members of the Senate, and sometime prior to 76 BC, Vatia Isauricus was admitted to the College of Pontiffs.
+By now, Vatia Isauricus was considered one of the leading members of the Roman Senate, and sometime prior to 76 BC, Vatia Isauricus was admitted to the College of Pontiffs.
 In 70 BC he served as one of the judges in the trial of Gaius Verres.
 In 66 BC he supported the proposal of Gaius Manilius to give Pompey the command of the renewed war against the pirates.
 In 63 BC he was a candidate for the position of pontifex maximus, but was defeated by Julius Caesar, who had served him in his war against the pirates the decade before.
 Towards the end of that same year he had supported the consul Cicero in the suppression of the Catiline conspiracy, and spoke in the senate in favour of imposing the death penalty upon Catiline and his supporters.

 In 57 BC he joined the other members of the aristocracy to bring about Cicero's return from banishment, while in the following year (56 BC) he opposed in the senate the restoration of Ptolemy XII Auletes, preferring instead to annex Egypt as a Roman province.
 In 55 BC he was elected censor, a position he held until at least July 54 BC.
 During his time as censor, he and his colleague attempted to regulate the stream of the Tiber River after a destructive flood in 54 BC.

 From 55 to 44 BC Vatia Isauricus was the Princeps Senatus.
 Due to his being close to 80 years of age, he took no part in the civil wars.
 He died in the early summer of 44 BC.

 Vatia Isauricus was the father of the consul of 48 BC and 41 BC, Publius Servilius Isauricus.
 He also had a daughter named Servilia.